INDEX (click on one of the topics below to jump to that section)

 - links to other Canadian child and youth services sites

-For a list of other mental health and addictions resources, please click here.
+For additional mental health information, please click here.

 There are many parent and family resource centres throughout Nova Scotia.
 The services and programs offered at each centre may differ, so you should contact the centre nearest you to find out what they offer.
 Many of these centres offer programs for moms, dads and kids, and many programs and services are low- or no-cost.